SillyTavern/Extension-RSS/README.md

 ## Usage

 1. Requires a CORS proxy to function!
-Either set enableCorsProxy to true in `config.yaml` and leave the UI field empty, or use a CORS proxy like `https://cors-anywhere.herokuapp.com/` in the "CORS Proxy" field in the extension settings.
+Either set enableCorsProxy to true in `config.yaml` and leave the UI field empty or use a CORS proxy like `https://cors-anywhere.herokuapp.com/` in the "CORS Proxy" field in the extension settings.
 2. Add RSS feeds in the extension settings, one per line.
 3. Use the `/news` command to get the latest news from the feeds.